-As detailed in Keeping Children Safe in Education 2021, there is an increased use of sexualized language and gestures amongst our older pupils in particular.
+As detailed in Keeping Children Safe in Education 2025, there is an increased use of sexualized language and gestures amongst our older pupils in particular.
 This must be dealt with through a zero tolerance approach as well as through the curriculum.
+Some children use unacceptable racist language or make racist comments to others.

 - 1. Provide staff training in dealing with sexualized language and gestures and repeat this regularly as part of the safeguarding training. - 2.
-Ensure all incidents are dealt with appropriately and promptly. - 3.
-Log incidents when they occur so that patterns can be established. - 4.
-Rewrite the curriculum around PSHE and some e-safety work to ensure that it deals with what children are actually doing online.
+Provide a Show Racism the Red card session to Y5 every year. - 3.
+Provide Show racism the Red card training session with staff every year. - 4.
+Ensure all incidents are dealt with appropriately and promptly. - 5.
+Log incidents when they occur so that patterns can be established. - 6.
+Review the newly written PSHE curriculum and online safety work to ensure that it deals with what children are actually saying and experiencing, keep this under ongoing review.